 - The plant’s growth has slowed or stopped

 Consider the size, material, and drainage in your new pot.
 A too-big pot will make it so that water drains without reaching the plant’s roots.
 It’s best to gradually increase the pot size by 1 or two inches for smaller plants and 3 or 4 inches for larger floor plants.
-If your plant requires lots of water, pick a pot that traps moisture like plastic or ceramic.
+If your plant requires lots of water, pick a pot that traps moisture, like plastic or ceramic.
 If your plant requires less water, a terra cotta pot pulls moisture away from the soil.
-Select a pot with drainage holes or use rocks at the bottom of the pot to help with drainage.
+Definitely select a pot with drainage holes or use rocks at the bottom of the pot to help with drainage.

 Remove the plant from its old pot

-Hold on to the thickest part of the stem and gently tip the plant.
+Hold onto the thickest part of the stem and gently tip the plant.
 Tap on the bottom of the pot, and the plant should eventually slide out of the pot.
 Be careful with any roots that are coming out of the bottom.

 Examine and trim roots

 This is a good time to take a close look at your plant’s roots.
 Give them a gentle shake to loosen them up so you can see all the roots easily.
 If you see any that look dead or are super long, trim them off with pruning scissors.

 Add the plant and soil to the new pot